openziti/ziti-doc/docusaurus/docs/learn/quickstarts/network/local-kubernetes.md

 ## Install the `httpbin` Demo Webhook Server Chart

-This Helm chart installs a Ziti fork of `go-httpbin`, so it doesn't need to be accompanied by a Ziti tunneler.
-We'll use it as a demo webhook server to test the Ziti service you just created named "webhook-service1".
+This Helm chart installs an OpenZiti fork of `go-httpbin`, so it doesn't need to be accompanied by an OpenZiti Tunneler.
+We'll use it as a demo webhook server to test the OpenZiti Service you just created named "webhook-service1".

 ```bash
 helm install webhook-server1 openziti/httpbin \